Samtroulcode/NebuVIM/README.md

 </div>

 > [!WARNING]
-> NebuVim is intentionally lightweight compared to feature-heavy distributions like LazyVim or AstroNvim (no 100+ plugins here).
+> NebuVim is intentionally lightweight in user friendly plugins compared to feature-heavy distributions (no 100+ plugins here).
 It requires basic Vim/Neovim knowledge to be effective.
 >
 > **Before diving in:**
 > - Run `vimtutor` to learn Vim basics